My last post was a reader survey, because I wanted to know what kinds of specific things you wanted to hear from me, so I can serve you better!

-- What style does the owner like & want to use?
+- What style do you like & want to use?

-- this is less important, as the owner may prefer a style that doesn't appeal to his/her audience, but certainly still needs to be discussed.
+- this is less important, as you may prefer a style that doesn't appeal to your audience, but it still needs to be addressed.

-- While it's ideal that the owner likes his/her own branding, it's more important for the success of the business that the design is EFFECTIVE.
+- While it's ideal that you like your own branding, it's more important for the success of the business that the design is also EFFECTIVE.

-- Does that style complement the business he/she is trying to run?
+- Does that style complement the business you're trying to run?

-- Ex: if the client is opening a new barbecue restaurant, but personally likes a style that uses pastel colors, feminine imagery, and elegant font choices, you'll know that customers will be confused between the provided service & the branding, because the two won't complement each other and in fact seem completely unrelated.
+- Ex: if you're opening a new barbecue restaurant, but personally likes a style that uses pastel colors, feminine imagery, and elegant font choices, customers would be confused between the provided service & the branding, because the two won't complement each other and in fact seem completely unrelated.

-- How does the owner want customers to feel about the brand?
+- How do you want customers to FEEL about your brand/business?

-- What does the owner want customers to think about the brand?
+- What do you want customers to THINK about your brand?

 - What colors could help customers feel and think those things?

-- Color psychology plays a HUGE role in the success of the design, and most clients (or their customers) don't realize this.
+- Color psychology plays a pretty large role in the success of the design, and most business owners don't realize this.
 So take advantage of color choices whenever you can!

 - Take a look at the chart below for some basic examples: